Chicago is a must for every urban traveler.

 Cheap Eats Chicago

 - TimeOut's Cheap Eats Chicago.
 I always check out TimeOut for just about every city I visit.
-Amongst their regular articles they usually have great articles on food.
+Amongst their regular content they usually have great articles on food.
 Here's their cheap eats guide for Chicago.

 Budget Chicago: Where to Stay